The math is simple: one referral from each client will double your business.

 Corporate photographers should consider creating a VIP program for your studio and offer perks such as last-minute booking, next day turnaround, concierge service and more.
 It’s a great way to build loyalty and have your clients singing your praises to their colleagues.

 “Something we’ve done to grow our referrals is leverage a Strategic Partner program,” says Atlas Studios Bay Area owner, Marcus Araiza.
 “Clients love that they can become part of an elite group… and they share this information with their partners.
 As the owner, I make a personal call to them and offer these services, as long as they agree to come to us first for their business.”

 Organize and grow your business.
 Understanding how to get your clients to be your advocates is a quick and easy way to grow your business.
 A studio management system like Iris Works will not only help you nail the customer service aspect from start to finish, but can also automate the entire referral-asking process.
 In our system, you’ll determine when to ask and what to say and we’ll automate the process for you.

 Need help with exactly what to say?
-Our new FREE DOWNLOADABLE EMAIL TEMPLATE GUIDE will help you decide where you get started.
+Our new FREE EMAIL TEMPLATE GUIDE NOW! will help you decide where you get started.
 And, when you’re ready to take your game to the next level with a 14-day trial, we will help you get started HERE.